Heatwaves: Adapting to Climate Change

 CIBSE response to this inquiry was published, amongst other submissions, on the Environmental Audit Committee website.

-CIBSE believes that overheating risk is not adequately addressed in the current policy and regulatory framework and highlighted in its response a need for a regulatory requirement for overheating risk to be assessed and addressed in the Building Regulations.
-CIBSE has carried out extensive work and published best practice guidance on this topic, and offered to support the work of the Committee in this area.
+CIBSE’s position is that overheating risk is not adequately addressed in the current policy and regulatory framework and highlighted in its response a need for a regulatory requirement for overheating risk to be assessed and addressed in the Building Regulations.
+CIBSE’s response also highlighted the Institution’s extensive work and published best practice guidance on this topic, and offered to support the work of the Committee in this area.

 To read the full CIBSE response, please follow the link below.